siraat-ai-academy/ironwall-az500-labs/pause-not-goodbye.md

 ---

+“This story isn’t just about Kasper — it’s about what every Cloud Security Expert brings: calm under pressure, empathy in defense, and clarity in complexity.
+That’s what I document, simplify, and share — from AZ-500 labs to real-world cloud security practices.”

+---

 ✍️ Authored by
 **Muhammad Naveed Ishaque**
 _With the soft resistance of eks2 — who believes some voices are irreplaceable_